Aaron Pico: Bellator MMA

 Pico faced John de Jesus at Bellator 252 on November 12, 2020.
 He won via second round knockout.

-Pico was expected to face Aiden Lee on April 16, 2021 at Bellator 257.
+Pico was expected to face Aiden Lee on April 16, 2021, at Bellator 257.
 However, on April 4, Pico had to pull out of the bout due to medical issues.
 The fight eventually took place at Bellator 260 on June 11, 2021.
 He won the fight via submission in the third round.

-Pico faced Justin Gonzales on November 12, 2021 at Bellator 271.
+Pico faced Justin Gonzales on November 12, 2021, at Bellator 271.
 He won the bout in dominant fashion via unanimous decision.

-As the first bout of his new, multi-fight contract Pico was scheduled to face Jeremy Kennedy on April 15, 2022 at Bellator 277.
+As the first bout of his new, multi-fight contract Pico was scheduled to face Jeremy Kennedy on April 15, 2022, at Bellator 277.
 However, Kennedy withdrew 8 days before the event and Adli Edwards replaced him.
 He won the bout via TKO in the third round.

-The bout against Jeremy Kennedy was rebooked for October 1, 2022 at Bellator 286.
+The bout against Jeremy Kennedy was rebooked for October 1, 2022, at Bellator 286.
 After hurting his shoulder mid way through the first round, the bout was stopped after the first round by the doctor.
-It was later revealed that Pico had not substained a break, just a dislocation.
+It was later revealed that Pico had not sustained a break, just a dislocation.

-Pico is scheduled to return from injury against Otto Rodrigues on April 22, 2023 at Bellator 295.
+Pico was scheduled to return from injury against Otto Rodrigues on April 22, 2023, at Bellator 295.
+However, Rodrigues had to pull out with injury in early April and was replaced by James Gonzalez.
+He won the bout via unanimous decision.

+Pico faced Pedro Carvalho on September 23, 2023, at Bellator 299.
+He won the fight via ground and pound TKO in the first round.

+Pico was scheduled to face Gabriel Alves Braga on February 24, 2024, at PFL vs. Bellator.
+Braga was pulled from the bout and booked against Patrício Pitbull on the same card, while Pico was booked in a rematch against Henry Corrales.
+Pico won the bout via TKO in the first round.

+On December 31, 2024, Pico's agent announced that his contract and the matching period was expiring in January, making him a free agent.

+Ultimate Fighting Championship

+On April 8, 2025, it was reported that Pico had signed with the UFC.

+Pico was reportedly going to make his debut with the UFC against undefeated contender Movsar Evloev on May 17, 2025 at UFC Fight Night 256.
+However, on an interview, Pico revealed that although it was close to being signed, the bout did not come to fruition.
+The fight was re-scheduled to take place on July 26, 2025 at UFC on ABC 9.
+However, under two weeks prior to this event, Evloev had to withdraw due to an injury.

+Pico faced Lerone Murphy on August 16, 2025 at UFC 319.
+He lost the fight via knockout with a spinning back elbow in the first round.

 Personal life

 Aaron Pico is a seventh generation Californio.
 Pico is a direct descendant of Pío de Jesus Pico, who was the last Mexican Governor of California under the Providence of Mexico.

-Pico and his wife Kylie have a son, Valentino (born 2021).
+Pico and his wife Kylie have a son born in 2021.